JavierPech/php_mvc_framework/README.md

 There are 3 sample pages within this project, with Home controller being the entry point.
 - Home: The source code of this sample can be found under controllers/Home.php.
 This sample shows how to configure a new page, that is, controller + view.
 Each controller must have a folder under views.
 It would be good practice to have the same name as the controller for the view folder that corresponds to the controller.
 - DatabaseSelect: this sample shows how to do a select statement with the PDO class.
 Note as how the constructor for this controller is used to instantiate the Database connection.
-- DatabaseInsert: Still in development.
+- DatabaseInsert: documentation in progress.

 [HOW TO CHANGE THE ENTRY POINT]
 - The default entry point for the framework is Home.php controller.